deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 }
 ```

-My first assumption would have been that compiler will fail here, and this is a perfectly reasonable assumption to make
+My first guess would have been that compiler will fail here, and this is a perfectly reasonable assumption to make
-since, you know, we are not passing a pointer to `Sing` method call.
-Well, if you are making the same the assumption I have made,
+since we are not passing a pointer to `Sing` method call.
+If you made the same assumption as I did, you would be
-you will be so wrong.
+wrong.
 This compiles perfectly but it won't work as expected:

 ```
 Des yeux qui font baisser les miens